 Exclusive Interview with Actor/Writer/Director James Morosini

-Q: That’s great to hear.
-Let’s get it started.
-So how did you decide to write this personal story instead of a fictional one?
-Is it because you want to get into the father’s head space, in a way?
+Q: Why did you decide to write this personal story instead of a fictional one?
+In a way, did you want to get into your father’s head?

 JM: One hundred percent.
-It started just as an empathetic exercise for me to understand my dad’s point of view in creating this fictional profile and where his head was at.
+It started as an empathetic exercise for me to understand my dad’s point of view by creating this fictional profile of where his head was at.
 I wanted to really understand his perspective in our relationship.
-Then it just compounded from there, and then it started to integrate many other things that I was interested in exploring.
-But I’m interested in the idea of someone doing something wrong but for the right reasons and really wrestling with that question.
+Then it just expanded from there.
+I started to integrate many other things that I was interested in exploring.
+I’m interested in the idea of someone doing something wrong but for the right reasons and wrestling with that issue.

-Q: Since this was based on a true story this was a somewhat frightening truth..lol, but you also add something fictional to make it funny and heartwarming for theatrical effect.
-How do you balance it out?
+Q: This was based on a true story, but you added fictional elements for theatrical effect to make it funny and heartwarming.
+How did you balance that out?

-JM: At the end of the day, I’m always trying to navigate an audience’s experience with my own creative interests and personal investment in a story that I’m trying to tell.
-So to me, it was important that the entire movie was emotionally a hundred percent true and that I could stand behind every single moment of the movie from a place of my own personal investment, that I felt that I was making a movie about my real relationship with my dad.
+JM: I’m always trying to navigate between an audience’s experience and my own creative and personal interests in a story that I’m trying to tell.
+To me, it was important that the entire movie be a hundred percent emotionally true and that I could stand behind every single moment of the movie from a place of my own personal investment.
+I felt that I was making a movie about my real relationship with my dad.

-But then it was exploring thematically how far someone will go to connect with someone they love, and when is that too far?
-And really exploring that line throughout.
+But then it was also exploring thematically how far will someone go to connect with someone they love, and when is that too far?
+I was really exploring that line throughout.

 Q: This is definitely a unique and original story.
 How did you get the funding to make this film?

 JM: I found partners that resonated with the underlying theme of the movie, which is trying to connect with someone that you love.
-I was able to find actors like Patton Oswalt, Lil Rel Howery, Rachel Dratch, Claudia Sulewski and Amy Landecker — these people that were able to rally around the central idea and really get behind it.
-And then it was a matter of people trusting the script, seeing my past work and liking that, and then all aligning on the same vision.
+I was able to find actors like Patton Oswalt, Lil Rel Howery, Rachel Dratch, Claudia Sulewski and Amy Landecker — people who were able to rally around the central idea and really get behind it.
+Then it was a matter of people trusting the script, seeing my past work and liking that, and then all aligning on the same vision.

-Q: You made a feature film where you also did acting, writing and directing: “Threesomething”.
+Q: You made a feature film where you also were acting, writing and directing — “Threesomething.”
 How did that experience help you to navigate making of this film?

 JM: I look at all of these roles as different sides of the same thing.
-On this film I wanted to be as invested in the storytelling as I possibly could.
+With this film I wanted to be as invested in the storytelling as I possibly could.
 I was excited by the idea of the person the story happened to watching them essentially re-experiencing it.
 It was creatively very exciting to me.
-But I really like having as much of an ability to express every nuance of the story that I can.
-So the more on a film that I’m doing, the more creatively invested I am, often.
+I really like having as much of an ability to express every nuance of the story that I can.
+The more on a film that I’m doing, the more creatively invested I am, often.

-Q: How did you decide to cast Patton Oswalt?
-What was his quality that you found fascinating that made him perfect for the father?
+Q: How did you cast Patton Oswalt?
+What was his quality that you found fascinating enough to make him perfect for the father?

-JM: I think Patton has an incredible ability to be really funny, but also bring a lot of heart to everything he does.
-Those qualities seemed important to me for the role of Chuck and I knew he was going to resonate with the material and have the emotional intelligence to be able to help me tell the story in the way that I was interested in telling it.
+JM: Patton has an incredible ability to be really funny, but also brings a lot of heart to everything he does.
+Those qualities seemed important to me for the role of Chuck and I knew he was going to resonate with the material.
+He has the emotional intelligence to be able to help me tell the story in the way that I was interested in telling it.

 Q: The film won two awards at the SXSW Film Festival: the Jury Prize and the Audience Award.
-How was that experience for you, and has it affected your career?
+How has that affected you and your career?

-JM: South by Southwest is one of my favorite festivals of all time.
+JM: South by Southwest is one of my favorite festivals.
 They’re committed to ground-breaking, irreverent storytelling and they are not afraid to take risks.
-I’ve always looked up to a lot of the filmmakers that have come out of there and that have had films play there, and I was in great company there this year.
-So to have everyone in the audience and Grand Jury and whatnot respond to this film in the way they did meant everything to me.
+I’ve always looked up to a lot of the filmmakers that have come out of there and that have had their films play there.
+I was in great company there this year.
+So to have everyone in the audience and the Grand Jury and whatnot respond to this film in the way they did meant everything to me.

-In terms of the response the film has gotten, it’s definitely opened up quite a few doors for my next project, and I’m excited to have that momentum carry me into my next endeavor.
+In terms of the response to the film, it’s definitely opened up quite a few doors for my next project.
+I’m excited to have that momentum carry me into my next endeavor.

-Q: Could you take us through the process of casting Claudia Sulewski, who began her career on YouTube.
-What was the quality that struck you most to cast her?
+Q: What was the process of casting Claudia Sulewski, who began her career on YouTube.
+What quality struck you most that led to casting her?

-You’re right, it’s a tricky balancing act.
-She’s playing a real person but then also the projection of Franklin, and then also has to have this awareness, through those moments she’s with Franklin, that she’s also actually playing his dad in a way.
-So a lot of our work was in carving out which moments she’s which character, really.
+It’s a tricky balancing act.
+She’s playing a real person but then also the projection of Franklin.
+She had to have this awareness, through those moments she’s with Franklin, that she’s also actually playing his dad in a way.
+A lot of our work was in carving out which moments she’s which character.

 Q: You brought your real father to South by Southwest to the Q&A. What was that experience like?

-Q: What was the creative decision to make the actual physical person appear while they are texting the messages?
+Q: What was the creative decision to make the [physical] person appear while they’re texting the messages?